Sir Sebastian Chance, Bt.

-Sebastian is the great-great-great nephew of the founder of Chance Brothers.
-He studied Fine Art, and Education in Stourbridge and Birmingham, going on to peruse a career in Art Education.
+Sir Sebastian is the fifth Baronet.
+He studied Fine Art, and Education in Stourbridge and Birmingham, going on to pursue a career in Art Education.

 Sebastian makes sculpture and prints in his studio in Somerset.
 He is a

 Trustee of ACE Arts (Art, Care, Education), a charity based in Somerset.

 great-great-great-nephew of the founder of Chance Brothers, Robert Lucas

 Chance, and a great-great-grandson of Sir James Timmins Chance who more